-The course is entirely internally assessed and relies heavily on the continual maintenance of a personal portfolio of work.
+The course is entirely internally assessed with no end exam and relies heavily on the continual maintenance of a personal portfolio of work.
 Presentation level will be at the discretion of the class teacher and Principal Teacher.

 BUSINESS MANAGEMENT

 National 4 Business Management